-Perennial weeds will need to be removed by hand in some cases, or with the use of spot herbicide treatment.
-If you use herbicides, look into sponge applicators so you only treat the plant you wish to remove without over spray onto the native seedlings.
-Timing is critical and is different with different perennial species.
-Consult additional resources to gain a better understanding of herbicide use in the life cycle of certain plants.
+Perennial weeds will need to be removed by hand.
+If you choose to use spot organic or synthetic herbicide treatment, timing is critical and is different with different perennial species.
+Consult additional resources to gain a better understanding of organic or synthetic herbicide use in the life cycle of certain plants.

 Have Questions?
 Ask the Prairie Guys or give us a call at 866-569-3380.